 Wilson (avenue du Président)

-The 10th arrondissement is the arrival point to many visitors in Paris.
+The 10th arrondissement is the arrival point for many visitors to Paris.
 This district is home to two main railway stations: Gare du Nord (with trains coming from London, Brussels, Amsterdam and Cologne) and Gare de l’Est (South Germany, Austria).
 Find out more about the 10th arrondissement of Paris.

 YSL Yves Saint-Laurent